rancher/rancher-docs/docs/pages-for-subheaders/installation-requirements.md

 (*): Large deployments require [additional tuning and following of best practices](../reference-guides/best-practices/rancher-server/tuning-and-best-practices-for-rancher-at-scale.md).

-(†): Depending on various factors, larger deployment sizes are generally possible with ad-hoc hardware recommendations and tuning.
-You can [contact Rancher](https://rancher.com/contact/) for a customized evaluation.
+(†): Larger deployment sizes are generally possible with ad-hoc hardware recommendations and tuning.
+You can [contact Rancher](https://rancher.com/contact/) for a custom evaluation.

 Refer to RKE2 documentation for more detailed information on [RKE2 general requirements](https://docs.rke2.io/install/requirements).

 ### K3s Kubernetes

-Minimum CPU and memory requirements for each individual node in the [Kubernetes cluster Rancher is installed in](install-upgrade-on-a-kubernetes-cluster.md) are listed in the table below.
+The following table lists minimum CPU and memory requirements for each node in the [upstream cluster](install-upgrade-on-a-kubernetes-cluster.md).

-Please note that a highly available setup with at least 3 nodes is required for all production usages.
+Please note that a highly available setup with at least three nodes is required for production.

 | Managed Infrastructure Size | Clusters  | Nodes      | vCPUs | RAM   | External Database Host (†) |
 |-----------------------------|-----------|------------|-------|-------|----------------------------|